 The Organization's cash is deposited in one financial institution.
 Cash accounts at banks are insured by the FDIC for up to \$250,000.
-The Organization had \$99,192 on September 30, 2020 in excess of FDIC coverage.
+The Organization's was not in excess of FDIC coverage as of September 30, 2020.

-(3) Capital Assets
+(3) Line of Credit